rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-monitoring.md

 Prometheus can be configured to scrape all Pods with the `prometheus.io/scrape: true` annotation.
 The [Prometheus Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus#scraping-pod-metrics-via-annotations), for example, is configured by default to scrape all pods in a cluster with this annotation.
-All RabbitMQ pods created by the Cluster Operator have this annotation, and so will be automatically scraped if you have deployed Prometheus through the Helm chart.
+All RabbitMQ pods created by the Cluster Operator have this annotation, and so will be automatically scraped if Prometheus was deployed through the Helm chart.

-If you have deployed Prometheus through some other means, but still wish to scrape all pods with this annotation, this can be achieved through the [Kubernetes Service Discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) configuration.
+If Prometheus was deployed through some other means, it is still possible to set up scraping of all pods with this annotation.
+This can be achieved through the [Kubernetes Service Discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) configuration.
 A bare-minimum Prometheus configuration which can provide this functionality is included below for reference.

 <pre class='hljs lang-yaml'>